Fellow-Consulting-AG/docapp-docs/docs/en/docbits/settings/Module/approval.md

 ---
-title: "How to Use the Approval Before Export Feature in Docbits (DOC²)"
+title: "How to Use the Approval Before Export Feature in DocBits (DOC²)"
 description: Learn how to assign users and groups with the capability to approve documents before exporting in the Docbits software.
 Streamline your document management and improve efficiency.
 date: "2023-05-23"
 tags:
-  - Docbits (DOC²)
+  - DocBits (DOC²)
   - Settings
   - Module
   - Approval